 Begin by researching the permits and licenses required to operate in every city in which you will be doing business.
 (A license in one location does not constitute blanket permission to vend in other cities.)
 If you’re based in Chicago, for example, research the municipal code there governing the operation of mobile retail vending (which may also be called peddling or street vending).

-Some cities do not allow mobile retail units to park in the “public way,” others are OK with mobile retail units as long as they park on the street and honor time restrictions, while still others demand that business owners procure specific temporary licenses, such as an itinerant merchant license.
+Some cities do not allow fashion trucks or other mobile retail units to park in the “public way,” others are OK with mobile retail units as long as they park on the street and honor time restrictions, while still others demand that business owners procure specific temporary licenses, such as an itinerant merchant license.
 And know that one must be properly licensed even if the plan is to sell on private property.

 To make things even more interesting for the mobile shopkeep, a mobile vending permit business is not the same thing as a business license.
 Some cities require individuals to obtain a license to legally operate a business.
 This license may not, however, permit you to conduct business from a location outside the address listed on your business license.